Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: Introduction

-In Section~\ref{relevant:cat:section}, we elaborate on how one can characterise so-called relevant categories, that is, symmetric monoidal categories where each object $A$ can be copied with a natural transformation $\gamma$ with the components $\gamma_A : A \to A \otimes A$.
+In Section~\ref{cocteau:marais}, we first elaborate on how one can characterise so-called relevant categories, that is, symmetric monoidal categories where each object $A$ can be copied with a natural transformation $\operatorname{copy}$ with the components $\operatorname{copy}_A : A \to A \otimes A$.
 We treat relevant categories separately because of the important difference between them and Cartesian categories in the following aspect.
-It is well known that a symmetric monoidal category $\mathcal{C}$ is Cartesian if and only the forgetful functor ${\bf coMon}(\mathcal{C}) \to \mathcal{C}$ is an isomorphism, see, e.g., \cite[Corollary 19]{mellies2009categorical}, where ${\bf coMon}(\mathcal{C})$ is the category of cocommutative comonoids in $\mathcal{C}$.
-As it has been already discussed in \cite{rel:cat:nlab}, we only have a weaker criterion: a symmetric monoidal category is relevant if and only if the forgetful functor ${\bf coSem}(\mathcal{C}) \to \mathcal{C}$ has a strict symmetric monoidal section.
-The aforementioned nLab article gives neither a complete proof of this fact nor a reference, so we prove this fact in Section~\ref{relevant:cat:section} as it seems it has not been introduced in such a form earlier in the literature.

-In Section~\ref{cocteau:marais}, we modify Benton's results from \cite{benton1994mixed} connecting linear-non-linear models and linear categories.
-We introduce Marais models and $\Sigma$-boutons to characterise Cocteau categories and $\Sigma$-assemblages with symmetric monoidal categories equipped with resource modalities using the characterisation results on relevant categories from the previous section.
+It is well known that a symmetric monoidal category $\mathcal{C}$ is Cartesian if and only if the forgetful functor ${\bf coMon}(\mathcal{C}) \to \mathcal{C}$ is an isomorphism, see, e.g., \cite[Corollary 19]{mellies2009categorical}, where ${\bf coMon}(\mathcal{C})$ is the category of cocommutative comonoids in $\mathcal{C}$.
+As already discussed in \cite{rel:cat:nlab}, we only have a weaker criterion: a symmetric monoidal category is relevant if and only if the forgetful functor ${\bf coSem}(\mathcal{C}) \to \mathcal{C}$ has a strict symmetric monoidal section that does not have to be an isomorphism.
+The aforementioned nLab article gives neither a complete proof of this fact nor a reference, we give a proof, which we have not found in this form in the literature.
+Further, we modify Benton's results from \cite{benton1994mixed} connecting linear-non-linear models and linear categories.
+We introduce $\Sigma$-boutons to characterise $\Sigma$-assemblages with symmetric monoidal categories equipped with resource modalities using the characterisation results on relevant categories from the previous section.
 Generally, we unveil each comonad as a monoidal adjunction with the corresponding Eilenberg-Moore categories of coalgebras.

-In Section~\ref{2-cat:res}, we provide the 2-categorical approach based on the formal theory of comonads to characterising the category of Cocteau categories with monoidal adjunctions, but we also treat functors of Cocteau categories and their natural transformations.
+We provide the 2-categorical approach based on the formal theory of comonads to characterise $\Sigma$-assemblages with monoidal adjunctions, but we also treat strict functors of $\Sigma$-assemblages and their natural transformations.
+We modernise the presentation of unveiling models of ${\bf SILL}(\lambda)_{\Sigma}$ with Benton-style adjunctions via 2-category theory and the formal theory of comonads in the fashion of Street \cite{street1972formal} in order to track the relations between different resource policies as morphisms between adjunctions.